ns1-terraform/terraform-provider-ns1/website/docs/r/record.html.markdown

         answer = "v=DKIM1; k=rsa; p=XXXXXXXX"

+  Optionally, the individual parts of the answer can be expressed as a list in the field `answer_parts`.
+  Only one of `answer` or `answer_parts` can be specified.

 * `region` - (Optional) The region (Answer Group really) that this answer belongs to.
 This should be one of the names specified in `regions`.
 Only a